 Our goal is fistula-free and safe childbirth for every woman.

-Hamlin Fistula New Zealand: Restoring Dignity, Saving Lives
+Restoring Dignity, Saving Lives

 Obstetric fistula is a common and devastating childbirth injury that occurs as a result of prolonged, obstructed labour without access to timely medical care.
 It leaves survivors with uncontrollable incontinence, and in most cases the loss of their baby as well.
 The physical and psychological consequences are debilitating, traumatic and heart-breaking.

 Established in 2005 at the request of Dr Catherine, the Hamlin Charitable Fistula Hospitals Trust (known as Hamlin Fistula New Zealand) is a Kiwi charity committed to raising funds and awareness.
+We are dedicated to restoring the health and dignity of women who have survived horrendous - and preventable - childbirth injuries.

 Join us to ensure the health and dignity of mothers by making quality maternity care and expert treatment for childbirth injuries accessible for every woman.